staltz/manyverse/CONTRIBUTING.md

 During step 4, another terminal may spawn with the React Native Metro bundler.
 The app should be installed automatically, if you have a device connected by USB.

 In step 3, if you want to see more logs, then run `npm run build-backend-ios -- --verbose`.
+If you want to disable Rust libraries, run `npm run build-backend-ios -- --no-rust`.

 ### Continuous compilation